solana-labs/solana/book/src/ledger-replication.md

 10. As the PoRep game enters the next turn, the replicator must submit a transaction with the mask of which proofs were fake during the last turn.
 This transaction will define the rewards for both replicators and validators.
-11. Finally for a turn N, as the PoRep game enters turn N+2, replicator's proofs for turn N will be counted towards their rewards.
+11. Finally for a turn N, as the PoRep game enters turn N + 3, replicator's proofs for turn N will be counted towards their rewards.